icclab/cyclops-support/README.md

 # cyclops-support

+The **Cyclops Dashboard** is one of the support services as part of CYCLOPS - A Rating, Charging  & Billing solution for cloud being developed by <a href="http://blog.zhaw.ch/icclab/">InIT Cloud Computing Lab</a> at <a href="http://www.zhaw.ch">ZHAW</a>

-The **Cyclops Dashboard** is the place for users to check their usage data, connect to cloud providers and manage bills.
+It is the place for users to check their usage data, connect to cloud providers and manage bills.
 Admins can use it to configure the different microservices and maintain user accounts.

 ![](https://github.com/icclab/cyclops-support/blob/master/dashboard/doc/images/dashboard_menu.png)